stealjs/steal-tools/doc/transformImport.md

 As you can see, transformImport takes an object containing the System configuration and returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-The promise will return another function (named transform in this example) that can be used to generate a string containing a module and it's dependencies.
-By default, the transform function will return the main module, but can be used to generate any dependency in the graph.
+The promise will return another function (named "transform" in this example) that can be used to generate a string containing a module and its dependencies.
+By default, the transform function will return the main module; but it can be used to generate any dependency in the graph.